sbojorge/Popyquiz-Europe/README.md

 ## Features

-The website can currently display a home page and a quiz area (user interface).
+The website has 3 pages: the home page, the quiz area (user interface) and a finish page.

-Both were designed with a "mobile first" intention in mind.
+All of them were designed with a "mobile first" intention in mind.

 The home page tells the users who we are, what we do/offer and a call to take action.

 The quiz area displays all the required elements on viewport.

+The finish page displays a thank you message to the user and has a button to take the quiz again.

 The background image and colors were selected to subtly recall the EU colors and thus reinforce the topic in the user's mind.